 Corporal punishment

-Corporal punishment or the threat of corporal punishment will never be used at the Club.
+Corporal punishment or the threat of corporal punishment will never be used at any S4A setting.

 This policy was adopted by: S4A

-To qualify for a credit note, kindly notify us before the session begins.
+For breakfast clubs and holiday clubs, kindly notify us before the session begins in order to qualify for a credit note or transfer.
 Unfortunately, if the cancellation occurs after the session has started, no credit will be issued.

 This applies to all sessions by S4A Group Ltd.